ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 uri (string)
 : The HTTP URI used for this request, including all path and query components and no fragment component.

-ts (integer)
+created (integer)
-: A timestamp of the request in integer seconds
+: A timestamp of when the signature was created, in integer seconds since UNIX Epoch

 ath (string)
 : When a request is bound to an access token, the access token hash value.
-The value MUST be the result of a Base64url encoding (with no padding) the SHA-256 digest of the ASCII encoding of the associated access token's value.
+The value MUST be the result of Base64url encoding (with no padding) the SHA-256 digest of the ASCII encoding of the associated access token's value.

 If the HTTP request has a message body, such as an HTTP POST or PUT method,